-THE PLANNING COMMISSIONOF THE CITY OF EL PASO DE ROBLES APPROVING PLANNED DEVELOPMENT 03-020 FOR PHASE 1 COMMERCIAL PROJECT - 4TH AND SPRING STREET MASTER PLAN APNs: 009-261-002 AND 009-261-003
+THE PLANNING COMMISSIONOF THE CITY OF EL PASO DE ROBLES APPROVING PLANNED DEVELOPMENT AMENDMENT 03-020 FOR AN OFFICE BUILDING ADDITION AND NEW OFFICE BUILDING LOCATED AT THE CORNER OF 4TH AND SPRING STREET APNs: 009-261-002; -003; AND -004 (APPLICANTS - PACIFIC MANAGEMENT & DEVELOMENT)

-(PACIFIC MANAGEMENT & DEVELOPMENT - APPLICANTS)

-WHEREAS, Planned Development 03-020 has been filed by Pacific Management & Development; and
+WHEREAS, Planned Development Amendment 03-020 has been filed by Pacific Management & Development; and

-WHEREAS, Planned Development 03-020 is a proposal to establish a 20,500 s.f. commercial / office building; and
+WHEREAS, Planned Development Amendment 03-020 is a proposal to add 5,500 s.f. to a previously approved office building located on the corner of 4th and Spring Streets, and to construct a new 12,000 s.f. office building at 810 4th Street; and